f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

      |image25|

 #.
 Click the :guilabel:`Send` button and review the response body.
 You should see
-   that the attributes modified above have been updated.
-You can also ``GET`` the ``global-settings`` again to verify they have been updated.
+   that the attributes modified above have been updated by looking at the response.
+You can also ``GET`` the ``global-settings`` by doing step 1 again to verify they have been updated.

 Task 2 - Modify DNS/NTP Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~